jfdm/jfdm.github.io/post/2015-08-27-effectful-logging.md

 ---
-title: An Effectful Logger: Part One
+title: An Effectful Logger':' Part One
 tags: idris,effects,tips
 ...